-I sort currencies based on their time-varying co-movements with the intermediary shocks, $\beta{i,t}^{CS}$, estimated via rolling regressions, and form six portfolios based on these sensitivities.
-Intuitively, the high portfolio contains currencies that provide lower returns that coincide with negative intermediary shocks, whereas the low portfolio contains currencies that appreciate or depreciate by relatively less than high beta currencies upon realizations of negative shocks.
+I sort currencies based on their time-varying co-movements with the intermediary shocks, $\beta{i,t}^{CS}$ , estimated via rolling regressions, and form six portfolios based on these sensitivities.
+Intuitively, the high portfolio contains currencies that should provide higher excess returns as they provide poor returns when negative intermediary shocks arrive, whereas the low portfolio contains currencies that appreciate or depreciate by relatively less than high beta currencies upon realizations of negative shocks.
 If the intermediary shocks capture a significant risk factor, we should observe a monotonic relationship between exposures to the risk factor and excess returns.
 I examine this formally both via summary statistics and asset pricing tests shortly.